Publication details

 Milk and milk products derived from a bovine animal and are intended to be exported as food are prescribed.
 However, many dairy products are considered as non-prescribed goods, for example:

-- ice cream and colostrum
+- ice cream

-- cheesecake, bavarians and similar desserts
+- cheesecakes, Bavarian desserts and similar desserts

 - milk or milk products encased in pastry or a fruit or vegetable product

-- milk or milk products obtained from an animal other than a bovine animal.
+- milk or milk products obtained from an animal other than a bovine animal

 Fish and fish products